RichGibson/vienna_guide/README.md

 - [Monument against war and fascism](https://www.ricksteves.com/watch-read-listen/read/articles/viennas-monument-against-war-and-fascism)
   Augustinerstraße 8, 1010 Wien, Austria
   This is an emotional spot.
-I recommend reading an article about it, and walking to it.
+I recommend reading, reflecting, and going to it.
   It is across from the Albertina Museum,

+  In a related theme, look for the Stolperstein.
+Brass plaques in the sidewalk marking the home from which a victim of the Holocaust was taken.

 ## Second District